Officials

 RollerCon Passes for Officials

 RollerCon is a roller skating convention with over 500 unique events – for everyone, including officials.
 Its not all work (like at a tournament).
 To attend the convention, you will need a pass.
-To participate on skates (including officiating bouts), you need a pass with skating privileges, and verified insurance.
+To participate on skates (including skating positions officiating bouts), you need a pass with skating privileges, and verified insurance.

 Before RollerCon